 |1Department of Pediatric Cardiology, Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran|

 CJMB 2020; 7: 233-237

 Keywords : Congenital cardiac diseases, Complete heart block, Temporary pacemaker, Permanent pacemaker

-Conclusion:The prevalence of early CHB in patients operated for congenital cardiac diseases was 5.19.
-The need for TPM was high and most of the patients had improved cardiac rhythm with no need for PPM or TPM.
+Conclusions: To conclude, the prevalence of early CHB in patients operated for congenital cardiac diseases was 5.19.
+Finally, the need for TPM was high and most of the patients improved cardiac rhythm with no need for PPM or TPM.

 Cite By, Google Scholar